eleanorforsyth/JMX-ECG-Benchmark/README.md

 ```
 *Use the option --user if you don't have system-wise write permission.*

-Install ecg_gudb_database ([Porr and Luis, 2018](https://pypi.org/project/ecg-gudb-database/)) via the package manager [pip](https://pip.pypa.io/en/stable/) or pip3 which is a version of the pip installer for Python3.
+Install ecg_gudb_database ([Howell and Porr, 2018](https://pypi.org/project/ecg-gudb-database/)) via the package manager [pip](https://pip.pypa.io/en/stable/) or pip3 which is a version of the pip installer for Python3.

 ```bash
 pip install ecg_gudb_database